 Primary Contributor of your Time

 Why do you think that people waste a lot of time?
 One word: Entertainment.
 People would love to feel satisfied and to feel gratified without exerting much effort.
 Watching Netflix, going to bars, playing video games, scrolling through Facebook, or even over-sleeping as a habit.
-Entertainment is indeed the greatest time waster of all.
-I’m not saying its bad to have fun. it’s more of being aware of your actions and how do you think can it help.
+Entertainment is indeed the greatest time-waster of all.
+I'm not saying its bad to have fun. it's more of being aware of your actions and how do you think can it help.
 Do you think video games can help advance your career?
 Will drinking beer with your friends every Friday make you a world-class citizen?

 Seconds as a currency

-Imagine every day you are given 86400 coins and it’s mandatory that you spend everything within 24 hours.
+Imagine every day you are given 86400 coins and it's mandatory that you spend everything within 24 hours.
 We assume that these coins are the number of seconds you have per day.
-Let’s say you spend 21600 (7hrs) coins to sleep, that leaves you 64800 (18hrs) coins for the day.
+Let's say you spend 21600 (7hrs) coins to sleep, which leaves you 64800 (18hrs) coins for the day.
 You spend 10800 (3hrs) for your commute back & forth and another 7200 (2hrs) to eat your 3 meals, now you have 46800 (13 hours) coins left.
-You use 32400 coins to do you full-time work (study or work), spend 3600 to watch your all-time favorite show and another 3600 to rest/buffer from your work.
+You use 32400 coins to do your full-time work (study or work), spend 3600 to watch your all-time favorite show, and another 3600 to rest/buffer from your work.
 Now you only have 7200 as your free time of the day.
 How do you plan to spend that?
 Do you wish to continue to finish your Game of Thrones marathon?
 Do you work on your side project?
-Do go to your friend’s house and have fun?
+Do go to your friend's house and have fun?
 Would you read a book?

-Your schedule maybe different from what I’ve mentioned but it should give you an idea of how time as a currency work.
+Your schedule may be different from what I've mentioned but it should give you an idea of how time as a currency work.

 The difference between time and money is time can never be gained back while money can.
 The concept is similar to financials.
 Given that you have 7200 left for the day, how do you make it grow?
 How do you invest that time to help yourself or others?
 If you can spend that time to something productive then you're wise enough to invest in your future.
 I'm not saying entertainment is bad but know the right balance between having fun versus having too much fun.
 You only have one life to live so don't waste it on things that don't matter.